cjp2600/stepwise/docs/CLI.md

 # Run a single workflow file
 stepwise run workflow.yml

-# Run all workflows in a directory
+# Run all workflows in a directory (non-recursive)
 stepwise run test-workflows/

+# Run all workflows in a directory recursively
+stepwise run test-workflows/ -r

 # Run with verbose output
 stepwise run workflow.yml --verbose